deephaven/deephaven-enterprise-csharp/README.md

 # deephaven-enterprise-csharp

-This branch is a placeholder.
-Please checkout `release/treasureplus` and/or `release/bard` branch(es)
+This branch is intended for use against `treasureplus` systems.
+This will not run properly agains any other versions.